 The new building would create 23 new residential units for a lot currently possessing none.
 The development will also include several commercial tenant spaces on the ground and first floor.
 The building is on a highly trafficked commercial street, stretching from the nearby Stockton Street tunnel to Broadway.
 Future residents will likely enjoy the plethora of retail options, as well as the Willie ‘Woo Woo’ Wong playground.

-The D-Scheme Design architecture firm has completed a few projects in San Francisco and has a few more in development.
+The D-Scheme Studio design architecture firm has completed a few projects in San Francisco and has a few more in development.

 With no new building permit filed as of yet, is it unclear when to expect completion.

 Follow YIMBY’s Twitter for the latest in YIMBYnews